 If you are not familiar with the legal aftermath of recent tragedies such as Thirtymile, Cramer and Esperanza, please read Tony Vergnetti’s open letter to the federal wildland firefighting community.

 Federal employees in all types of jobs and performing all kinds of federal functions can be sued in your personal capacity by private persons or other entities.
 While the Department of Justice (DOJ) will represent you in most of these and other civil suits (and you will have some level of immunity to avoid personal liability), this is not always the case.
 Although very rare, there are lawsuits filed against federal employees in which DOJ will not provide a defense—even when the employee is acting within his or her scope of employment—and for which the employee can be held personally liable.

 - For administrative matters, your FEDS policy will pay for legal defense (up to $200,000) to defend the allegations prepare you for the agency administrative or investigation process, attend the investigative interview with you, and defend you in any resulting disciplinary action at both the agency level and at the MSPB.

 - If you are the subject of a criminal investigation, FEDS will pay for legal defense up to $100,000.

 - If you are sued, as a FEDS policy holder, you would be provided with an attorney to defend you in the civil action.
-Also, if there were a civil monetary judgment issued against you, your FEDS policy would pay up to $1,000,000 (or $2,000,000 depending on the policy you choose) of the judgment in the event that the U.S. Government declines to indemnify you.
+Also, if there were a civil monetary judgment issued against you, your FEDS policy would pay up to $1,000,000 ($2,000,000 or $3,000,000 depending on the policy you choose) of the judgment in the event that the U.S. Government declines to indemnify you.